Skip to main content Skip to navigation

 The answer lies in high-frequency, low-resistance repetition of the recognition phase.
 You need to rewire your neural pathways to recognize the Bear Trap entry not as a position to hold, but as a trigger to immediately off-balance the attacker.
 This kind of recognition under pressure ties into mental skills and how your brain predicts moves in guard passing.

-This is where TapFlow BJJ changes the game.
+This is where TapFlow BJJ can help with structure.

 With TapFlow, you can structure flow rolls specifically designed to navigate dangerous waters like the Bear Trap safely.